Formal groups and quantum cohomology: Parameter spaces

 Over $t \in (0,1]$, we just have a copy of $(0,1] \times \mathit{MWW}_{d_1,\dots,d_r}$.
 In particular, by looking at $t = 1$ one gets boundary strata inherited from \eqref{eq:glue-tree-3}, which are images of maps

 At $t = 0$, the $m$-th and $(m+1)$-st color ``collide''.
 There, the analogue of \eqref{eq:glue-tree-4} is

 This time six different scales are involved, which we call (unimaginatively) ``large'', ``mid'', ``small'', ``small-large'', ``small-mid'', ``small-small''.
 Suppose that we have a path from a leaf to the root.
 As usual, the leaves carry colors $\{1,\dots,r\}$.
 If the color of our leaf is $\neq m,m+1$, things proceed as for the $\mathit{MWW}$ spaces, with the path going through any number of small vertices, one mid-scale vertex, and then any number of large vertices.
-If the color is $m$ (or $m+1$), the path first goes through small-small vertices, and then through exacly one-mid small-mid vertex, which it enters through an edge colored by $1$ (respectively $2$).
+(There is a re-labelling rule: if the color is $k>m+1$, it enters the mid-scale vertex through an edge with color $k-1$.)
+If the color is $m$ (or $m+1$), the path first goes through small-small vertices, and then through exacly one small-mid vertex, which it enters through an edge colored by $1$ (respectively $2$).
 It then proceeds through an arbitrary number of small-large vertices, then through a mid-scale vertex, which it always enters through the $m$-th color, following by large-scale vertices.
 To compute the codimension of \eqref{eq:glue-tree-5} one counts the number of ``other scale'' screens.
 Finally, our space has boundary strata which lie over the entire interval $[0,1]$, and those are images of maps

 where the superscript means that instead of a product, we have a fibre product over \eqref{eq:map-to-t}; compare \cite[Equation (1)]{bottman-carmeli18}.
 We refer to \cite{bottman17, bottman17a, bottman-carmeli18} for a detailed discussion; the results obtained there can easily be carried over to our version.